Aashay12/API_Coding_challenge/README.md

 ![Single_Ticket](images/Single_Ticket.png)

-- Error Page: (If there is an error with the API request)
+- Error Page: (If there is an authentication error with the API request)

 ![Error_Page](images/Error_Page.png)

-- Ticket not found error: (If the ticket id is not present in the json response)
+- Ticket not found error: (If the ticket id is not present on the user's accout)

 ![Ticket_Error](images/Ticket_Not_Found.png)